Secure Food Supply planning is an important consideration for the U.S. livestock industry. Currently, more…

 Peracute forms of ASF can result in sudden death with few signs.
 Signs of chronic ASF, as can occur in some species of wild pigs, include loss of weight, irregular increases in temperature, respiratory signs, skin conditions, swellings over joints, and lung issues.
 A surviving animal with chronic ASF can become a carrier of the virus for life.

 Currently, there is no validated vaccine or treatment for ASF.
-Prevention through enhanced biosecurity and preparedness is critical.
+Enhanced biosecurity and preparedness is critical to prevent ASF.
 These are the primary mechanisms to mitigate the risk of infection.

 How can African Swine Fever be prevented?